-I am now an advocate in Hawaii for the Colon Cancer Alliance (CCA) and Fight Colorectal Cancer organizations.
-As such, I requested the Hawaii Governor and Mayor of Honolulu to proclaim March - National Colorectal Cancer Awareness in Hawaii 2014.
+Daniel Shockley: As an advocate in Hawaii for the Colon Cancer Alliance (CCA) and Fight Colorectal Cancer organizations I requested the Hawaii Governor and Mayor of Honolulu to proclaim March - National Colorectal Cancer Awareness in Hawaii 2014.
 The Governor and Mayor honored this request marking the first time Hawaii has had such a proclamation.